couchbaselabs/docs-ng/content/couchbase-manual-2.1/installing-and-upgrading.markdown

 Couchbase Server service, including checking the current status.
 Refer to the Ubuntu documentation for instructions.
 To provide initial setup for Couchbase, open a web browser and access the web administration interface.
-See [Initial Server Setup](couchbase-manual-ready.html#couchbase-getting-started-setup).
+See [Initial Server Setup](#couchbase-getting-started-setup).

 <a id="couchbase-getting-started-install-win"></a>

 ### Microsoft Windows Installation

-Before you install, make sure you check the supported platforms, see [Supported Platforms](couchbase-manual-ready.html#couchbase-getting-started-prepare-platforms).
+Before you install, make sure you check the supported platforms, see [Supported Platforms](#couchbase-getting-started-prepare-platforms).
 To install on Windows, download the Windows installer package.
 This is supplied as a Windows executable.
 You can install the package either using the wizard, or by doing an unattended installation process.
 In either case make sure that you have no anti-virus software running on the machine before you start the installation process.
 You also need administrator privileges on the machine where you install it.

 ### Port Exhaustion on Windows